CamilleSemelet/International-Tax-Data-Lab/README.md

 The implication of COVID19 (Coronavirus) for formal firms (Replication codes)

 ### We created two versions of the code.
 The figures presented in the blog post are created with the R script.
-### The survival estimates are only estiamted in Stata.
+### The survival estimates are only estimated in Stata.
 If requested, we can write the R code to produce those regression estimates.

 # Stata users:
 	- Stata_Script_template.do : this do file runs the whole analysis including the survival model estimates and creates figures.